newhavenrb/conferences/12_Schemas_for_the_Real_World.md

 What benefit will the user notice?
 You have to evaluate trade-offs

-Evaluating from the user perspecitive gives us focus
+Evaluating from the user perspective gives us focus

 (see slides for good examples of UX)